Matchgate quantum computing and non-local process analysis

-We can now define a new process distance measure---the \emph{nonlocal distance}, $\Delta_{nl}{\equiv} \sqrt{\Delta c_{1}^{2}+\Delta c_{2}^{2}+\Delta c_{2}^{2}}$, where $\Delta_{nl}{\in}[0,\pi]$ and $\Delta c_{i}$ is the difference of the coordinates of the target unitary gate and the coordinates for the maximum overall fidelity $\mathcal{F}_{nl}(c_{1},c_{2},c_{3})_{\max}$ obtained from the optimization, Eq.~(\ref{eq:fidelity}) \footnote{This distance, can of course be calculated between any two points in the chamber.}.
+We can now define a new process distance measure---the \emph{nonlocal distance}, $\Delta_{nl}{\equiv} \sqrt{\Delta c_{1}^{2}+\Delta c_{2}^{2}+\Delta c_{2}^{2}}$, where $\Delta_{nl}{\in}[0,\pi]$ and $\Delta c_{i}$ is the difference of the coordinates of a target unitary gate and the coordinates for the maximum fidelity for a given process $\mathcal{F}_{nl}(c_{1},c_{2},c_{3})_{\max}$ obtained from the optimization, Eq.~(\ref{eq:fidelity}).
+This distance, can of course also be used for two ideal unitaries in the chamber.
 According to \cite{gilchrist2005dmc}, $\Delta_{nl}$ meets all distance measure criteria for pure processes and can be seen as a \emph{diagnostic measure}.
-Our experimental gate is located at a distance $\Delta_{nl}{\sim}0$ from the ideal \textsc{cz}.
-The uncertainty in this value is dominated by the numerical optimization.
-Upon closer inspection, this does not come at a surprise; any uncorrelated noise process such as depolarization or dephasing would show up as mixture, i.e. an uniform decrease of $\mathcal{F}_{nl}$ over the whole non-local space.
-Imperfections in optical components such as the PPBS central to our gate similarly lead to mixing because the underlying 2-qubit operations for reflectivity values around $\eta_{ideal}{=}1/3$ are non-unitary \cite{ralph2002loc}.
-A similar argument holds for other imperfections, such as temporal or spatial mode mismatch \footnote{In fact, most imperfections can be modeled as incoherent sums of different unitary processes, which would lead to several local fidelity maxima in the Weyl chamber.}.
-In other words, in contrast to the $\textsc{cu}$ gates demonstrated in \cite{lanyon2008sql}, our optical setup does not have any non-local unitary degrees of freedom.
+To illustrate this let us compare the process purity to $\mathcal{F}_{nl}$: because it is maximized to an underlying, unitary 2-qubit operation, stripped of its local rotations, it will signal---similar to the purity---when an implemented process is pure.
+However, in contrast to the purity, $\mathcal{F}_{nl}$ also tells us which operation was in fact implemented.